EcologyHan/penghan.github.io/content/authors/admin/_index.md

     url: https://www.ecnu.edu.cn/

 # Short bio (displayed in user profile at end of posts)
-bio: Community ecology, soundscape ecology, animal adaptation to urbanization, conservation biology
+bio: Priority effects, Soundscape, Community assembly

 # Interests to show in About widget
 interests:
-  - community
+  - Priority Effects
-  - soundscape
+  - Soundscape
-  - animal adaptation to urbanization
+  - Animal Adaptation to Urbanization
-  - conservation biology
+  - Conservation biology

 # Education to show in About widget
 education: